nite-stocker/python-cli-editable-install/README.md

 pip install -e .
 ```

-The "." tells `pip install` to install configured packages (snakesay) in the current folder (snakesay-project).
+The "." tells `pip` to install the package defined in the current folder.

 ### 6. Run the script